Guide to MBA Careers – Business Administration Career Paths

 Compensation in the CPG sector is substantially lower than the career options discussed in the previous sections.
 The total compensation of graduating MBAs accepting marketing and brand management offers in this industry only averaged $146,000, at the 28th percentile—far beneath the $210,000 standard in the consulting industry.

 See the BSchools MBA in Marketing guide for more on this emerging field.

 Digital Marketing Careers

-According to the Financial Times, digital marketing refers to the marketing of products or services using digital channels to reach consumers.
+According to the Financial Times, digital marketing refers to marketing products or services using digital channels to reach consumers.
 Promoting brands through various forms of digital media amounts to the critical objective, and typically involves proficiency in mobile, social media marketing, display advertising, search engine optimization, and any other form of digital media.

 Most experts believe digital marketing requires a new approach to marketing and a new understanding of consumer behavior.
-For example, digital marketing requires companies to analyze the value corresponding to new kinds of metrics, such as the numbers of app downloads on mobile devices and engagements on social media sites such as Twitter, Facebook, and Instagram.
+For example, digital marketing requires companies to analyze the value corresponding to new kinds of metrics, such as the number of app downloads on mobile devices and engagements on social media sites such as Twitter, Facebook, and Instagram.

 The Surge in Demand for Digital Marketing Careers

 Consider the growth in demand for crucial digital marketing job skills during the period 2011 to 2016, according to research from Boston labor market analytics vendor Burning Glass Technologies.
-During these five years, demand for content marketing expertise skyrocketed by a staggering 450 percent and demand for digital analytics capabilities shot up 152 percent.
+During these five years, the demand for content marketing expertise skyrocketed by a staggering 450 percent, and demand for digital analytics capabilities shot up 152 percent.

 Two categories that nearly doubled include demand for social media marketing skills, which increased 96 percent, along with their need for digital marketing skills overall, which surged 92 percent.
 Moreover, since 2011, job postings calling for digital marketing skills grew 30 percent faster than overall marketing job postings.